-FX052X01X021 Sandy Gravel (Sygr) Dry Grassland This site differs from the Sandy Gravel Dry Shrubland ecological site in that it has slightly cooler annual temperatures and supports silver sagebrush rather than big sagebrush.
-FX052X03X022 Loamy Gravel (Logr) Dry Shrubland This site differs from the Sandy Gravel Dry Shrubland ecological site in that its soils are loamy skeletal rather than sandy skeletal, meaning that fine earth textures are coarse sandy loam or finer.
-Percent clay in the fine-earth fraction is typically 18 to 35 percent.
-FX052X03X110 Sandy (Sy) Dry Shrubland This site differs from the Sandy Gravel Dry Shrubland ecological site in that it contains less than 35 percent coarse fragments whereas the Sandy Gravel Dry Shrubland contains 35 percent or more coarse fragments.
-Vegetation contains a significant proportion of prairie sandreed.
+FX052X03X021 Sandy Gravel (Sygr) Dry Shrubland This site differs from the Loamy Gravel Dry Shrubland ecological site in that its soils are sandy skeletal rather than loamy skeletal, meaning that fine-earth textures are loamy fine sand or coarser.
+Percent clay in the fine-earth fraction is typically less than 18 percent.
+FX052X03X032 Loamy (Lo) Dry Shrubland This site differs from the Loamy Gravel Dry Shrubland ecological site in that it contains less than 35 percent coarse fragments whereas the Loamy Gravel Dry Shrubland ecological site contains 35 percent or more coarse fragments.
+FX052X01X022 Loamy Gravel (Logr) Dry Grassland This site differs from the Loamy Gravel Dry Shrubland ecological site in that it has slightly cooler annual temperatures and supports silver sagebrush rather than big sagebrush.